StamatisKamisakis/API-Project/README.md

 • Fetches current weather conditions from the OpenWeatherMap API

-• Displays temperature, humidity, wind speed, and other relevant weather data
+• Displays weather conditions and other relevant weather data

 • Allows users to view the current weather conditions for their location